polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/simulate-a-network.md

 4. Shut down the second node using `Control-C` in its terminal

-5. Clean up chain state.
-To remove the chain state from the simulated network, use the `purge-chain` subcommand:
+5. Clean up chain state from the simulated network by using the `purge-chain` subcommand:

     - For Alice's node:
         ```bash